 For those of you who might be interested in making the switch, your deep learning skills in CNNs, RNNs models will serve you well, depending on the company.
 The job descriptions we looked at called out Python and R but not much else specific to bioinformatics.

-How to Prepare for Careers in Data Science & Machine Learning for Biology while in High School?
+How to Prepare for Careers in Data Science & Biosciences while in High School?

 If we were advising students what to study as they approach high school and college the combination of data science and biology looks strong.